e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is unclaimed in the run's frozen surface partition ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster) exclusivity).
+**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is unclaimed in the run's frozen surface partition ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster) exclusivity) — that unclaimed complement being precisely the GUI's own write surface, which its binding elects by declaring `interactive` and staking no claims ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)), so "live" reads as "inside the surface I declared for".
 Under the roster freeze, liveness is a static fact of the run: baked once, with the port resolution, when the run starts — never consulted against mutable claim state at render.
 There is no per-port